Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 God had given us this opportunity every week.
 “A change is as good as a rest” and the Sabbath is a rest day, God’s holiday, and we should learn and understand the value of rest.

-A change is as good as a rest and on the Sabbath day God teaches us to turn aside from world occupations and recreations in order to learn about our real purpose in life and to develop it further.
+A change is as good as a rest and on the Sabbath day God teaches us to turn aside from worldly occupations and recreations in order to learn about our real purpose in life and to develop it further.

 Hobbies